-In selecting candidates for appointment or election to our board of directors, the nominating and governance committee considers the appropriate balance of experience, skills and characteristics required of our board of directors, and seeks to insure that at least a majority of the directors are independent under NASDAQ rules, that members of the audit committee meet the financial literacy and sophistication requirements under NASDAQ rules and that at least one of member of the audit committee qualifies as an "audit committee financial expert" under SEC rules.
+In selecting candidates for appointment or election to our board of directors, the nominating, governance and compensation committee considers the appropriate balance of experience, skills and characteristics required of our board of directors, and seeks to insure that at least a majority of the directors are independent under NASDAQ rules, that members of the audit committee meet the financial literacy and sophistication requirements under NASDAQ rules and that at least one of member of the audit committee qualifies as an "audit committee financial expert" under SEC rules.
 Nominees for director are selected on the basis of their depth and breadth of experience, wisdom, integrity, ability to make independent analytical inquiries, understanding of our company's business environment, willingness to devote adequate time to board duties, the interplay of the nominee's experience and skills with those of other directors and the extent to which the nominee would be a desirable addition to our board of directors and any of its committees.
-Other than the foregoing, there are no stated minimum criteria for director nominees, although the nominating and governance committee may also consider such other factors as it may deem are in the best interests of our company and our shareholders.
-The nominating and governance committee does not have a policy regarding board diversity, but it takes diversity of professional experience and perspective within the dietary supplement industry into account in identifying and selecting director nominees.
+Other than the foregoing, there are no stated minimum criteria for director nominees, although the nominating, governance and compensation committee may also consider such other factors as it may deem are in the best interests of our company and our shareholders.

+The nominating, governance and compensation committee does not have a policy regarding board diversity, but it takes diversity of professional experience and perspective within the health and wellness industry into account in identifying and selecting director nominees.

-Stockholder Recommendations
+Shareholder Recommendations

-The nominating and governance committee will consider qualified candidates for director suggested by stockholders by applying the criteria for board membership described above.
-If a stockholder submits a director recommendation, the nominating and governance committee will conduct an initial evaluation of the proposed nominee and, if it determines the proposed nominee may be qualified, the nominating and governance committee and one or more members of our management team will interview the proposed nominee to determine whether he or she might be suitable to be a director.
-If the nominating and governance committee determines the proposed nominee would be a valuable addition to our board of directors, based on the criteria for board membership described above and our board of directors' specific needs at the time, it will recommend to our board of directors such person's nomination.
+The nominating, governance and compensation committee will consider qualified candidates for director suggested by shareholders by applying the criteria for board membership described above.
+If a shareholder submits a director recommendation, the nominating, governance and compensation committee will conduct an initial evaluation of the proposed nominee and, if it determines the proposed nominee may be qualified, the nominating, governance and compensation committee will follow the evaluation process described below.
+If the nominating, governance and compensation committee determines the proposed nominee would be a valuable addition to our board of directors, based on the criteria for board membership described above and after the following the evaluation process described below, it will recommend to our board of directors such person's nomination.